allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##Numbers

-* **Around 250** external and internal services of Allegro Group that were subject to migration
+* **Around 250** external and internal services of Allegro that were subject to migration

 * **Around 2000** devices in **90** rack cabinets taken away from DC2